emqx/emqx-docs/en_US/mqtt-over-quic/features-mqtt-over-quic.md

 ## Single-Stream Mode

-This is a basic mode that encapsulates the MQTT packets in a single bi-directional QUIC stream.
+The single-stream mode is a basic mode that encapsulates the MQTT packets in a single bi-directional QUIC stream.
 The client is required to initiate a bi-directional stream from the client to EMQX within the QUIC connection.
 All the MQTT packet exchanges are done over this stream.

-### Single-Stream Mode Features and Benefits
+The single-Stream mode has the following features and benefits

 - Fast handshake